Meet our speakers.

 Ruben Abels is member of the research group Image in Context of Minerva Art Academy in Groningen and design lecturer at HKU, University of the Arts, Utrecht.

 Commerce lies at the heart of human existence.
 And the billions we spend each month producing and marketing and shipping products have the single biggest impact on our society and our planet.
 But we have surprisingly little knowledge or control over these processes.
-In this eye-opening talk, OpenLabel CEO Scott Kennedy explains how global commerce is undergoing a dramatic transformation, affecting a wide range of issues from the environment to politics to human rights.
+OpenLabel CEO Scott Kennedy explains how global commerce is undergoing a dramatic transformation, affecting a wide range of issues from the environment to politics to human rights.

 OpenLabel is the social impact project named a ‘Top 100 Innovative Company’ by Entrepreneur Magazine.
 Besides his work as CEO of this company, Scott is also an advisor at The Impact Hub, an alumni of Founder’s Den, and a frequent writer and public speaker.
 Scott was previously CEO of Axcelis where he developed artificial intelligence software.